Cognitive Reframing: How To See Things From A Different Angle

 Instead, I reframed the situation in a way that this is good.

 I’m not paying rent.
-I can make some quick easy money.
+I can make quick easy money.
 I don’t have distractions such as too many friends or dating which allows me to focus on my avocations.
 I get to spend time with my family, and this situation is temporary.
+Sure, the situation isn’t perfect.
+But is any situation perfect?

 Look at the higher perspective